mahmoudimus/ac/docs/public/concepts/hosted-data-storage.md

 The properties have to be in a valid JSON format.
 Requests via [`AP.request`](../javascript/module-request.html) to store and receive properties can only be made with a logged-in user.

+**Warning:** Add-on properties can be manipulated by a malicious user triggering REST calls from within a connect iframe (e.g. using the developer console).
+For this reason:

+ * Don't store user-specific data in add-on properties (particularly sensitive data).
+ * Be defensive when retrieving add-on properties, and don't assume data consistency (arbitrary keys may be modified or deleted by users).

 ## Request example

 Here is an example snippet that will show a pop-up with a JSON property named my-property-key for add-on with key my-add-on-key.